MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 ## General idea and implementation

-We already have a built-in feature of defining A/B segments for a player (described in the [A/B Testing quickstart](../../analytics/ab-testing/quickstart.md)).
+We already have a built-in feature defining A/B segments for a player (described in the [A/B Testing quickstart](../../analytics/ab-testing/quickstart.md)).
 Let's reuse those segments to return title data, based on which bucket our player belongs to.

 First, we will need an A/B test.
 Please, follow the [A/B Testing quickstart](../../analytics/ab-testing/quickstart.md) to create an A/B test.
 Once the test is created, you will see the IDs of each of the individual **Buckets**, as shown below.

 ![Game Manager - A/B Test - Buckets](media/tutorials/game-manager-ab-test-buckets.png)

-Functionally, a bucket ID is the same as a normal segment ID - an API call to [GetPlayerSegments](xref:titleid.playfabapi.com.server.playstream.getplayersegments) will return both segment IDs and A/B test bucket IDs.
+Functionally, a bucket ID is the same as a normal segment ID.
+An API call to [GetPlayerSegments](xref:titleid.playfabapi.com.server.playstream.getplayersegments) will return both segment IDs and A/B test bucket IDs.

-We can use this to our advantage and introduce a convention for A/B-Tested title data keys, as shown below.
+We can use this to our advantage, and introduce a convention for A/B-Tested title data keys, as shown below.

 ![Game Manager - A/B Test - Title Data Keys](media/tutorials/game-manager-ab-test-title-data-keys.png)

-- We *first* introduce a regular entry with the **Key** called **MyMessage**.
+- First, we introduce a regular entry with the **Key** called **MyMessage**.
 - We then introduce an **A/B**-version for each **Bucket**.
-The **Key** is composed using the *original* **Key** and a suffix in the form **_BUCKETID**.
+The **Key** is composed using the *original* **Key** and a suffix in the form `_BUCKETID`.
 - At any point in time, if we are given an *original* key and segment ID, we can easily compose a key that is entry-specific for this segment/bucket.
 - Our next step is defining one more entry - a list of all the bucket IDs participating in the testing.
 In this case we have three of those, as shown below.